simulation-based-inference/simulation-based-inference.github.io/_posts/2023-04-06-simbig-mock-challenge-for-a-forward-modeling-approach-to-galaxy-clustering.md

 ---
-title: SimBIG: mock challenge for a forward modeling approach to galaxy clustering
+title: "SimBIG: mock challenge for a forward modeling approach to galaxy clustering"
 categories:
   - paper
 tags: